gwtm1/gwtm1/README.md

-Hi, I’m Gowtham, a Software Developer with abundant knowledge in full-stack web development.
+Hi, I’m Gowtham, a Software Developer with abundant knowledge in web development.

 ## About Me
 - I’m a final-year student pursuing an Integrated B.Tech + M.Tech course in Information Technology at IIIT Gwalior.